Basel-anaya/AI-Courses/README.md

 🔗 [Link to Course](https://wiki.illinois.edu//wiki/display/cs412/2.+Course+Syllabus+and+Schedule)

-Note: This course only has Lecture notes without any Videos
+Note: This course contains only Lecture notes without any Videos

 ---